Trump fumes over NYT op-ed; top officials swiftly deny authorship

 "They don't like Donald Trump and I don't like them," he said of the newspaper.
 The op-ed pages of the newspaper are managed separately from its news department.

-Early Thursday, Trump followed up with a tweet that touted his administration's accomplishments and, in an oblique reference to the op-ed, fumed that "The Deep State and the Left, and their vehicle, the Fake News Media, are going Crazy - & they don't know what to do."
+Early Thursday, Trump followed up with a tweet that touted his administration's accomplishments.
 His other morning tweets — one on North Korea, the other on the economy — seemed to be an effort to change the subject.

-In a blistering statement, the press secretary late Wednesday accused the author of choosing to "deceive" the president by remaining in the administration and putting himself or herself "ahead of the will of the American people.
-The coward should do the right thing and resign."
+Down Pennsylvania Avenue, House Speaker Paul Ryan said he did not know of any role Congress would have to investigate the identity of the author, though Republican Rep. Mark Meadows of North Carolina, a Trump ally, said the legislative body could take part.

-Sanders also called on the Times to "issue an apology" for publishing the piece, calling it a "pathetic, reckless, and selfish op-ed."
+"Nothing in this town stays secret forever, and so ultimately I do think we will find out who is the author," Meadows said.

 The anonymous author wrote in the Times that where Trump has had successes, they have come "despite — not because of — the president's leadership style, which is impetuous, adversarial, petty and ineffective."